Growing with Our Clients

 Jackson Walker’s Real Estate practice successfully represented the buyer of Cielo Vista Ranch, an 83,000-acre stretch of land in Southern Colorado.
 This transaction marked the largest ranch sale in the United States for 2017.

 The Human Rights Campaign’s 2018 Corporate Equality Index scored Jackson Walker in the top 25 of Dallas-Fort Worth’s major employers in terms of hiring a diverse workforce and including specific nondiscrimination provisions for LGBTQ employees in HR policies.

 The Firm obtained a significant victory in a Medicare reimbursement appeal in the D.C.
 Circuit Court of Appeals.
 The court ruled in favor of our reimbursement consultant client and over 270 client hospitals that are part of four national hospital systems.
 Notably, the D.C.
 Circuit panel that heard and decided the case consisted of former U.S. Supreme Court nominee Merrick Garland, newly appointed Judge Gregory Katsas on his first day hearing cases for the D.C.
 Circuit, and Supreme Court nominee Brett Kavanaugh.

-Jackson Walker appointed Julia W. Mann as the first female Managing Partner of the San Antonio office.
+Julia W. Mann was appointed the first female managing partner of the San Antonio office.